mickcrosse/AVSRT-Autism/README.md

 # AVSRT-Autism
- Analysis script for study on Audiovisual Speeded Reaction Time (AVSRT) in Autism
+ Analysis scripts for study on Audiovisual Speeded Reaction Time (AVSRT) in Autism